-Machinery Safety
+Machinery safety

-When the PTO is in operation, it must be totally enclosed by the guard which should be undamaged and match the shaft in both length and size.
-When attaching any machine to a tractor, take precautions to prevent getting crushed.
+One of the most commonly used pieces of machinery is a power take-off (PTO) drive shaft.
+PTO shafts are the source of power for many machines that are attached to the tractor and powered by the tractor’s engine.
+When the PTO is in operation it should be totally enclosed by the guard that is undamaged and matches the shaft in both length and size.
+When attaching any machine to a tractor users should take every precaution to prevent injury or getting crushed.

 FRS offers training safety courses on a range of agriculture and horticulture courses.
 The purpose of the tractor driving course is to equip the learner with the relevant knowledge, skill and competence to operate a tractor in compliance with recommended standards, European Union (EU) and Irish legislation and good farming practice.